alephium/docs/docs/ralph/built-in-functions.md

 fn callerAddress!() -> (Address)
 ```

-Returns the address of the caller.
-When used in a TxScript, it returns the unique input address if the input addresses are the same, otherwise it fails.
+<ol><li>When used in a TxScript, returns the transaction caller, which is the first input address when all input addresses are the same.
+If not all input addresses are the same, `callAddress!()` function fails.</li><li>When used in a contract function called directly from TxScript, returns the transaction caller as explained in 1)</li><li>When used in a contract function called from another contract, returns the address of the calling contract.</li></ol>

-> @returns *the address of the caller.
-When used in a TxScript, it returns the unique input address if the input addresses are the same, otherwise it fails*
+> @returns *the address of the caller*

 ---